M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Task-Queues/index.md

 ### Sequential task queues

-Tasks added to a sequential task queue will be processed in the order in which they were added; if tasks 1, 2, then 3 are added to the queue then the tasks will be processed one at a time and the processing order is guaranteed to be 1, 2, 3.
+Tasks added to a sequential task queue will be processed in the order in which they were added; if tasks 1, 2, then 3 are added to the queue then the tasks will be processed one at a time and the processing order is typically 1, 2, 3.

+If an explicit `ActivationTime` is set then this can affect the processing order; tasks will not be processed until the activation time is reached.
+{:.note}

 #### Creating a sequential queue and task processor, and adding tasks